All Episodes

 They may not be able to stay afloat.

-And all of this, this trillion dollar stimulus, this deficit, annual deficit of over a trillion dollars, that's being tacked on top of the certain bankruptcy of Social Security and Medicare.
+And all of this, this trillion-dollar stimulus, this deficit, annual deficit of over a trillion dollars, that's being tacked on top of the certain bankruptcy of Social Security and Medicare.

-Got us where we are just two months ago.
+Massive debt that cannot be repaid got us where we are just two months ago.

-Man, we're gonna get out of this.
+We're going to get out of this.

 We're quintupling our problem.